sugamadhikari11/Blockchain-ProductList-Dapp/README.md

 # Product List DApp

 ## Overview
-This is a decentralized application (DApp) built using React and Ethereum that manages a **Product List**.
+This is a decentralized application (DApp) built using Hardhat and next js that manages a **Product List**.
 The original assignment required creating a product list using a fixed-size array where users could **add** and **view products**.
 An additional feature has been implemented to allow users to **delete products** that they have added.

 ## Features